StreamSwapProtocol/streamswap-contracts/SPEC.md

 Before a position purchase global distribution index is updated, total buy supply updated with spent amount.

 Before withdraw and subscribe position purchase is triggered.

+position.latest_stage is the percentage of the current stage of the sale like %5 or %50

+spent calculation is done by calculating the stage change after latest action.
+Let's say user subscribed some tokens at %10 of the sale.
+And he withdrawed it at %50 of the sale.
+This means that subscribed tokens will be deduced by %40.

+If a user subscribed at %0 and did not withdraw or add any tokens, at %100 all of his tokens will be sold.

+If the user subscribes at %0 and adds more tokens at %30, at the new subsription action %30 percent of the tokens he loaded will deduced and stream will continue with `(initial_token_amount * 30/100) + new_token_amount`

+Here is the position purchase algorithm that calculates the purchased and sold amount.
 $$
 index\_diff = state.global\_distribution\_index - position.index
+$$

+$$
+purchased =  index\_diff \times position.buy\_balance
 $$

 $$